KawaCoder/perfectNumberCalculator/README.md

   </p>

 # Perfect Number Calculator
-## A program that compute perfect numbers with different parameters and save them into a file.
+## A program that compute perfect numbers with different parameters and save them into a file. (doesn't actually works perfectly )

 <!-- This Source Code Form is subject to the terms of the Mozilla Public